This article is going to focus on the Omega nc800 review and how it will benefit you.

-It is a low speed, although we don’t know the exact RPM, so you will get tasty, fresh juices.
+Although we don’t know the exact RPM, it is a low speed to get tasty, fresh juices.

-It still has the power to cut through harder fruits and vegetables and is able to exact double the juice from green leafy vegetables.
+It still has the power to cut through harder fruits and vegetables and can exact double the juice from green leafy vegetables.

 It comes with a little recipe book too.

 While it is excellently priced, it doesn’t have the same number of functions as the Omega nc800.
 You will only be buying a juicer.

 Omega nc800 vs. Mueller Austria